MichaIng/DietPi-Docs/docs/software/webserver_stack.md

 === "Install"

-    Starting with DietPi 7.3 `Tomcat 8` has been removed from the DietPi Software List.
-The reason is that `Tomcat 8` is available until Debian Stretch only.
-From Debian Buster and newer versions, it will be supported only Tomcat 9 and newer (see also the [Debian Tomcat package information](https://packages.debian.org/search?section=all&arch=any&searchon=names&keywords=tomcat)).
+    Depending on the Debian version, different Apache Tomcat versions are compatible (see also the [Debian Tomcat package information](https://packages.debian.org/search?section=all&arch=any&searchon=names&keywords=tomcat)):

     | Debian version | Installation command |
     | - | - |